Last Updated on December 6, 2024 by Dave Schoenbeck

 Managing Favoritism in the Workplace

-First of all, be sure to create an open office culture that fosters communication.
+First, create an open office culture that fosters communication.
 Ensuring every employee has equal access to your time and energy will reduce the perception of employee favoritism.

-Spend time with each employee to learn about their personalities and professional goals, then assign tasks to help them succeed.
+Please spend time with each employee to learn about their personalities and professional goals, then assign tasks to help them succeed.

 Be aware of any preferences or biases you might have that could be interpreted as employee favoritism.
-Try to embrace employees different from you and avoid becoming too friendly with any single employee.
+Try to embrace employees who are different from you and avoid becoming too friendly with any single employee.
 As a manager, you must remain impartial and appear so to your team as a whole.

 At one point, you likely will exhibit behaviors that could be seen as favoritism.
 However, if you develop an open and honest culture where every employee feels equally valued, you can rest assured that they will work with you to move past it.